 There are many “sanctuaries”, so before you book, check for reviews and details to avoid any places which are mistreating elephants.
-For instance you can book an ethical tour in Lanna kingdom sanctuary where you can give the elephants a bath and learn all about the program to protect and rescue them.
+For instance, you can book an ethical tour in the Lanna kingdom sanctuary where you can give the elephants a bath and learn all about the program to protect and rescue them.

 THE YE PENG FESTIVAL

 If you happen to travel to Thailand in November, then you are in luck.
 Ye Peng is one of the fascinating festivals.
 “Yee” means two, and “Peng” stands for full moon day.
 This indicates the exact night of the festival: the second full moon of the Lanna calendar.